LukasMeine/engine-x-3-lite/readme.md

 ### Rate Limiting
 - 50 requests per minute per IP.
 - Configurable window and limit.

-### Email Confirmation and OS Redirection
-- Email verification replaces CAPTCHA.
-- OS-specific redirection sends users to URLs tailored for Windows, macOS, Android, iOS, or Others.
-- Passive Mode bypasses all these checks if enabled.

 ### Token Security
 - One-time use tokens with a configurable expiration (default maximum lifetime: 24 hours).